odriverobotics/ODrive/interfaces.md

 (+) on ODrive v3.4 and earlier <br>
 (*) ODrive v3.5 and later

+ODrive v3.3 and onward have 5V tolerant GPIO pins.

 ## Native Protocol

 This protocol is what the ODrive Tool uses to talk to the ODrive.
 If you have a choice, this is the recommended protocol for all applications.
 The native protocol runs on USB and can also be configured to run on UART.